Pointwise ergodic theorem for locally countable quasi-pmp graphs: Packed and approximately saturated tilings

-the \emph{domain} of $\FC$.
-When $\FC$ is Borel, this set is analytic (hence measurable) in general, but it is Borel in all of the situations we deal with below, see \cref{dom_Borel}.
-Also, for $Y \subseteq X$, put

-\begin{defn} Let $\FC, \SC \subseteq \FinrE$.
-We say that $\FC$ is \begin{itemize} \item a \emph{prepartition} (within $\SC$) if the sets in $\PC$ are pairwise disjoint (and belong to $\SC$).
-In this case, denote by $E(\FC)$ the equivalence relation that is the identity outside of $\dom(\FC)$ and on $\dom(\FC)$ its classes are exactly the elements of $\FC$.
+We call $\SC$ a \textit{tiling} if the sets in $\SC$ are pairwise disjoint.
+In this case, we refer to the sets in $\SC$ as \textit{tiles} and denote by $E(\SC)$ the equivalence relation that is the identity outside of $\dom(\SC)$ and on $\dom(\SC)$ its classes are exactly the tiles in $\SC$.